Generic name: rabeprazole [ ra-BEP-ra-zole ]

-Aciphex is used to treat symptoms of gastroesophageal reflux disease (GERD) in adults and children who are at least 1 year old.
+AcipHex is used short-term to treat symptoms of gastroesophageal reflux disease (GERD) in adults and children who are at least 1 year old.

-Aciphex is used only in adults to treat conditions involving excessive stomach acid, such as Zollinger-Ellison syndrome.
-It is also used to promote healing of erosive esophagitis (damage to your esophagus caused by stomach acid).
+AcipHex is used only in adults to treat conditions involving excessive stomach acid, such as Zollinger-Ellison syndrome.
+Rabeprazole is also used in adults to promote healing of duodenal ulcers or erosive esophagitis (damage to your esophagus caused by stomach acid).

-Aciphex may also be given with an antibiotic to prevent gastric ulcer caused by infection with helicobacter pylori (H. pylori).
+AcipHex may also be given with an antibiotic to prevent duodenal ulcer caused by infection with Helicobacter pylori (H. pylori).

 Before taking this medicine

-You should not use Aciphex if you are allergic to rabeprazole or to similar medicines such as lansoprazole (Prevacid), esomeprazole (Nexium), omeprazole (Prilosec, Zegerid), or pantoprazole (Protonix).
+You should not use AcipHex if you are allergic to rabeprazole or:

-To make sure Aciphex is safe for you, tell your doctor if you have:
+To make sure AcipHex is safe for you, tell your doctor if you have ever had

 low levels of magnesium in your blood.

-Aciphex is usually given for 4 to 8 weeks only.
+AcipHex is for short-term use only, usually 4 to 8 weeks.
 Your doctor may recommend a second course of treatment if you need additional healing time.

 Take this medicine with a full glass of water.

-To take delayed-release Aciphex Sprinkle, open the capsule and sprinkle the medicine into a spoonful of soft food such as applesauce, yogurt, or baby food made from fruit or vegetable.
+Do not swallow a delayed-release capsule (AcipHex Sprinkle) whole.
+Open it and sprinkle the medicine into a spoonful of soft food such as applesauce, yogurt, or baby food made from fruit or vegetable.
 You may also mix the medicine with apple juice, Pedialyte, or infant formula.
-Swallow right away without chewing.
-Do not save the mixture for later use; it will go bad after 15 minutes.
+Swallow the mixture right away without chewing.
+Do not save it for later use.

-Take your medicine for the full prescribed length of time.
-Your symptoms may improve before your condition is completely cleared.
+Take your medicines for the full prescribed length of time, even if your symptoms quickly improve.